conanmercer/conanmercer.github.io/_posts/2021-01-19-pythonbasicstrings.md

 <h2>Motivation</h2>

 This Jupyter Notebook is the first in my series on Python Basics.
-The goal is to become familiar with the basics of the Python programming lanuage, with particular focus on Strings.
+The goal is to become familiar with the basics of the Python programming language, with particular focus on Strings.
 <br>
 <br>